 The Best Broadway Musicals To See in New York

-In a true embodiment of “the show must go on,” Broadway shows are back open and better than ever after being shut down for nearly a year and a half.
-Your favorite mega-hits are back alongside a large selection of new, exciting productions.
-If you’re looking to see a musical, there’s no better time to grab a Broadway ticket.
+Broadway represents some of the best theater in the world.
+The shows appearing in the just 41 Broadway theaters are groundbreaking, heartwarming, tear-jerking, and shifting huge numbers of tickets.
+In fact, in 2018/2019, Broadway attendance reached over 14 million people!
+That’s more than all the professional sports teams in NYC combined (yes, that includes the Mets, Yankees, Knicks, and Jets).
+In a true embodiment of “the show must go on,” Broadway came back bigger and better than ever after being shut down due to Covid for nearly a year and a half.
+There’s never been a better time to grab a Broadway ticket.
+Come see your favorite mega-hits alongside a large selection of new, exciting productions.
 Here’s a list of the best Broadway musicals, from the longest-running and most popular to the newest shows in town:

 When you think of a Broadway show, there are some iconic shows that immediately spring to mind, and are synonymous with musical theatre: The Phantom of the Opera was the longest-running show in Broadway history, opening in 1988 and ending its historic run on April 16, 2023.
 Cats had an 18-year Broadway run.
 Mamma Mia ran for 14 years and remains the longest-running jukebox musical.
 The original production of A Chorus Line ran for 15 years, while the original production of Les Misérables ran for 16.
 But two of the longest running Broadway shows are still running today: